-&lt;sup>12Our observation that for hierarchical constraint structures, effective constraints are always paramodular is related to the universal implementation results for random assignments with bihierarchical constraints in Budish, Che, Kojima, and Milgrom (2013).
-See Appendix D of the Supplemental Material.
+&lt;sup>11Our observation that for hierarchical constraint structures, effective constraints are always paramodular is related to the universal implementation results for random assignments with bi-hierarchical constraints in Budish et al. (2013).
+See Section C of the Supplementary Material.

-&lt;sup>13See Kim, Olivares, and Weintraub (2012) for a procurement auction for school meals run by the Chilean government in which there are upper bounds on the number of units allocated to each participants.
+$^{12}$ See Kim et al. (2012) for a procurement auction for school meals run by the Chilean government in which there are upper bounds on the number of units allocated to each participants.
 We thank an anonymous referee for pointing us to this paper.

-Lower bounds on the allocation are present, for instance, if some agents may be suppliers, instead of buyers, of the good.
-Lower bounds are also relevant in the partnership dissolution problem.
-Since all shares of the partnership are initially owned by the agents, we must have L(I) = C(I) = 1.
-Similarly, the FCC's proposed spectrum repurposing program seeks to reallocate the frequencies held by TV broadcasting licensees to firms who can make a more productive use of them (e.g., mobile telephone companies), which again leads to L(I) = n = C(I).
+FIGURE 2.1.
+Illustration of the network.

+L(I) = n = C(I).
 Of course, our model can also handle more general environments in which both new units and existing units are assigned.
 For instance, if m units are currently owned by some agents and n - m units are newly allocated, then we have L(I) = m < n = C(I).
 Finally, lower bound constraints are also relevant when a government sets aside some units for a certain group of buyers, such as small business and minority.
 If the government guarantees the group to receive at least k units, then L(G) = k.
 In Section 4, we show how our characterization simplifies in these cases.

 2.3.
-Network-Flow Formulation

-Before describing our network-flow framework formally, we explain its usefulness in a simple $2 \times 2$ example with independent and identically distributed (i.i.d.) types.
+Network Flow Formulation.
+Before describing our network-flow framework formally, we explain its usefulness in a simple $2 \times 2$ example with i.i.d. types.

-EXAMPLE 1: There are two buyers $I = \{1, 2\}$ .
+Example 1.
+There are two buyers $I = \{1, 2\}$ .
 Each buyer has two possible types, $\Theta_i = \{\overline{\theta}, \underline{\theta}\}$ .
-Types are independently and identically distributed and both types are equally likely.
+Types are independently and identically distributed and both types are equally likely. $\Box$